 Three high-school seniors have been awarded $10,000 in scholarships for culinary school by the American Institute for Cancer Research (AICR) in the 2015 AICR/C-CAP Small Plates Recipe Contest.
 The contest is a national competition sponsored by the Careers through Culinary Arts Program (C-CAP) and AICR to inspire budding chefs to create delicious dishes that are also cancer-protective.

-The winners successfully developed appetizers or small plates that met AICR’s evidence-based guidelines on eating for lower cancer risk — highlighting fruits, vegetables, whole grains, beans and other cancer-protective plant foods.
+The winners successfully developed appetizers or small plate recipes that met AICR’s evidence-based guidelines on eating for lower cancer risk — highlighting fruits, vegetables, whole grains, beans and other cancer-protective plant foods.